-(The Heavenly Father"s Name, Yahuweh, which He put in His Word at least 6823 times was taken out by many translators.
-I restored it in the passages below.
-For a fuller explanation on His Name click here when it is available.
+(The Heavenly Father"s Name, Yahuweh, which He put in His Word at least 6823 times, was taken out by many translators and substituted with the words 'the LORD' .
+I restored the Name to the passages below.
+For a fuller explanation on the Heavenly Father's Name click here .
 Also, in place of the word "God" I used the Hebrew word "Elohim".
 See the article "I said you are gods," John 10:34).

 The Only True Elohim (G-d)